tyronechen/SARS-CoV-2/case_study_2.md

        --args Rscript.sh

-Alternatively, pass the command line arguments as a json file. **This will override any arguments specified on the command line.**
+Alternatively, pass the command line arguments as a json file. **This will override any arguments specified on the command line.** [An example file is available here](https://gitlab.com/tyagilab/sars-cov-2/-/raw/master/src/case_study_2/args.json).

     Rscript ../run_pipeline.R --json args.json